Gojek: Acquisitions and merger

 The company's rapid growth triggered a chain of acquisitions and partnerships.
 In 2016, Gojek announced acquisition of two engineering startups based in India, C42 Engineering and CodeIgnition, and established a development centre in Bangalore, India.
 They also acquired Leftshift, an Indian mobile application developer, and Pianta, an Indian home healthcare startup.

 In 2017, Gojek acquired Loket.com, one of Indonesia's biggest online ticket booking and event management system company.
 In the same year, it acquired three large network fintech firm in Indonesia; Kartuku, Midtrans, and Mapan, in order to expand its payments business.

 In January 2019, Gojek acquired a majority stake in mobile wallet Coins.ph.
 Gojek later sold its stake in Coins.ph in 2022 to Joffre Capital and former Binance chief financial officer Wei Zhou.

 In June 2019, Gojek acquired AirCTO, an AI recruiting platform based in Bangalore, India.

-In March 2020, Gojek confirmed to acquire Moka, the leading SaaS Point of Sales provider in Indonesia.
+In March 2020, Gojek acquired Moka, a SaaS Point of Sales provider in Indonesia.
 The talks had been in discussion since 2019 and finalized in March 2020.

 In December 2020, Gojek was reportedly in talks with Grab to combine their businesses in what would be the biggest Internet merger in southeast Asia.

 In February 2021, Gojek was reported to be close to a merger with Tokopedia, shortly before publicly listing in the U.S. and Indonesian stock markets.

 On 17 May 2021, Tokopedia and Gojek confirmed a merger with the establishment of a new entity, GoTo.
 The establishment of GoTo would make it one of Southeast Asia's largest technology conglomerates.
 GoTo's gross transaction volume (GTV) was over $22 billion in 2020, across more than 1.8 billion transactions.

 In July 2021, AirAsia announced that the company will be acquiring Gojek's business in Thailand via an all-stock deal.
 Upon the acquisition, Gojek will hold a 4.76% stake in AirAsia's superapp business.